-Time to root your phone!
-You can now root Galaxy Note 8 Snapdragon variant on all US carriers in the US, using the new EDL method.
-The instructions here are compliant with any Snapdragon Note 8 with SM-N950U/SM-N950U1 model number running V5/V6 bootloaders.
+You can now root Galaxy Note 8 Snapdragon variant on all US carriers in the US, using the new Extreme Syndicate root method.
+The instructions in this guide are compatible with any Snapdragon Note 8 with SM-N950U/SM-N950U1 model number and V7 bootloader revision.

 If your phone is on BL V1, V2, or V3, then you can visit an old archived copy of this page for the required files and instructions.

-- 1 Root Galaxy Note 8 Snapdragon Variant on All US Carriers
+- 1 Rooting the Galaxy Note 8 Snapdragon Variant

 - 2 Prerequisites